 Every year you stay with Mediavine entitles you to a loyalty bonus.
 Basically, this just means that your advertising costs increase every year you work with Mediavine.
 If you leave Mediavine and come back later, your loyalty bonuses will be reset.

-The minimum payout required is $25 for all payment methods except ACH International which is $200.
+The minimum payment required is $25 for all payment methods, except for ACH International which is $200.

 The Benefits of Mediavine's Blog Ad Network

-Mediavine has a few strong selling points that make it my top choice for blog ad networks.
-Here are some of the top reasons to choose Mediavine as your blogging ad network of choice:
+Mediavine has some compelling selling points that make it my top choice for blog advertising platforms.
+Here are some of the best reasons to choose Mediavine as your preferred ad network for blogs:

-• Designed for and by content creators : Mediavine is a popular choice for bloggers because it's geared towards content creators.
+• Designed for and by content creators Mediavine is a popular choice for bloggers because it is geared towards content creators.

-• Earn more with Mediavine : One of the main advantages of Mediavine is that it pays more than most of its competitors.
-Many bloggers report getting a much higher return with Mediavine ads than with other blog ad networks.
+• Earn more with Mediavine One of Mediavine's main advantages is that it pays more than most of its competitors.
+Many bloggers report achieving a much higher return on investment with Mediavine ads than with other blog advertising networks.

-• Guaranteed payments : Another great advantage of Mediavine is that it guarantees its payments.
-Even if an advertiser doesn't pay or a company goes bankrupt, Mediavine will make sure you get paid what you're owed.
+• Guaranteed payments Another major advantage of Mediavine is that it guarantees its payments.
+Even if an advertiser fails to pay or a company goes bankrupt, Mediavine will ensure you receive what you are owed.

 • Excellent interface : Mediavine dashboard was updated in 2021 and it is easy to use and professional.